The Central Enigma of Consciousness

 thalamus, and surrounding limbic regions involving emotion and memory,

-modular processing columns around 1 mm in size, illustrated in cortex stained
+around 1 mm in size, illustrated in cortex stained for ocular dominance

-(e) Modular cortical processing illustrated in pet scans of cortical activity
+processing illustrated in pet scans of cortical activity during language

-during language processing and the parallel processing of movement and colour
+processing and the parallel processing of movement and colour in the visual

 By